Setting out vision for future ties, Britain's May presses Brexit plans

 The white paper confirms May’s desire for a “business-friendly” Brexit, trying to protect manufacturers with complex supply chains across the EU which have warned a clean break would have cost British jobs.

-But the government has abandoned a plan for close ties with the EU for financial services, instead saying it would push to improve the EU’s current legal mechanism for access to the bloc’s financial markets known as “equivalence” - when the EU deems a country’s rules to be as robust as its standards.
+But the government has abandoned a plan for close ties with the EU for financial services.
+It will instead push to improve the EU’s current legal mechanism for access to the bloc’s financial markets known as “equivalence” - when the EU deems a country’s rules to be as robust as its own standards.

+Under current equivalence rules, access is patchy and can be revoked at short notice.

 The head of policy at the City of London, Catherine McGuinness, described the white paper as a “real blow”.

-But while industry bodies decried the government’s decision, many banks and insurers had already scaled back their expectations of continued full access to the EU market after Brexit and started opening new hubs in continental Europe.
+Many banks and insurers have, nevertheless, already scaled back their expectations of continued full access to the EU market after Brexit and started opening new hubs in continental Europe.

-The white paper acknowledges there will be more barriers to Britain’s access to the EU market than is the case today, but it has prioritized maintaining trade ties for goods and details a plan for a facilitated customs arrangement with the EU.
+The white paper acknowledges there will be more barriers to the EU market post-Brexit but makes maintaining trade ties for goods a priority and details a plan for a facilitated customs arrangement with the EU.

-It also spells out Britain’s desire to participate in EU agencies that provide authorization for goods - the European Chemicals Agency, the European Aviation Safety Agency and the European Medicines Agency.
+It also says Britain wants to participate in EU agencies that authorize goods: the European Chemicals Agency, the European Aviation Safety Agency and the European Medicines Agency.
 Britain would accept their rules and contribute to their costs, the white paper said.

 While ending freedom of movement of people, Britain will try to ensure tourists can travel freely around Europe and will try to make its immigration policy better cater for business needs.

-It also proposes new bodies to help interpret rules and regulations and to resolve disputes, but says Britain will still pay due regard to the European Court of Justice.
+It also proposes new bodies to help interpret rules and regulations and to resolve disputes, but Britain will still pay due regard to the European Court of Justice.

 With the detail now published, May hopes to speed up the talks with the EU before Britain leaves in March next year.